-The College is accredited by the Western Association of Schools and Colleges, and the general elementary teaching credential program by the State Board of Education.
+The College is accredited by the Western Association of Schools and Colleges, and the General Elementary Teaching Credential program is accredited by the State Board of Education.

-Faculty have been recruited not only on the basis of their academic training and professional competency in their respective fields, but because of the sincere concern they show for the growth of the student as an individual.
-Seventy-five percent of the instructional faculty have a doctorate degree-the national average per institution is about 40 percent.
+Faculty have been recruited not only on the basis of academic training and professional competency in their respective fields, but because of the sincere concern they show for the growth of the student as an individual.
+Two-thirds of the instructional faculty have a doctorate degree-the national average per institution is about 40 percent.